Ktor 3.1.3 Help

 There is one additional module in the project, the composeApp module.
 This is where the Android, iOS, and Desktop clients live.
 You can run these as specified in the ‘Run your application’ step of the Compose Multiplatform tutorial.

 These clients are not linked to the Ktor service at the moment, but they do use the shared Greeting class.
-For example, if you execute the iosApp run configuration, a client will start in the iOS Simulator:

-Running the app in the Android Simulator
+Running the app in the iOS Simulator

-@OptIn(ExperimentalResourceApi::class) @Composable fun App() { MaterialTheme { var greetingText by remember { mutableStateOf("Hello World!") } var showImage by remember { mutableStateOf(false) } Column( Modifier.fillMaxWidth(), horizontalAlignment = Alignment.CenterHorizontally ) { Button(onClick = { greetingText = "Compose: ${Greeting().greet()}" showImage = !showImage }) { Text(greetingText) } AnimatedVisibility(showImage) { Image( painterResource("compose-multiplatform.xml"), null ) } } } }
+@Composable fun App() { MaterialTheme { var greetingText by remember { mutableStateOf("Hello World!") } var showImage by remember { mutableStateOf(false) } Column( Modifier.fillMaxWidth(), horizontalAlignment = Alignment.CenterHorizontally ) { Button(onClick = { greetingText = "Compose: ${Greeting().greet()}" showImage = !showImage }) { Text(greetingText) } AnimatedVisibility(showImage) { Image( painterResource(Res.drawable.compose_multiplatform), null ) } } } }

 This is a composable function, which you will modify later in this article.
 For the moment all that is important is that it displays a UI and makes use of the Greeting type, which in turn uses the platform-specific Platform type.